-A combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+We hope to share part of this process with you in this corner.

-This was more than 20 years ago.
+This was over 20 years ago now.